Vkanhan/filesearcher/README.md

 # Go Search Your File in Web

-This is a simple web application built in Go that allows users to search for files in a specified directory using regular expressions.
+This is a simple Go application that allows users to search for files in a specified directory using regular expressions.
+The application run as web application or as a command-line tool.

 ![Search Form](assets/search_form.png)
 *The user-friendly HTML form where you input your search criteria.*